-This is the first red flag that you should notice to avoid eating just because of emotions.
+This is the first red flag that you should notice to prevent emotional eating.

 The steps that help you break this habit are:

-This is the hardest one of all.
+This is the hardest step of all.
 However, once you get it, the rest of the steps will look as easy as pie.

-If you’re paying attention, you’ll notice that sadness makes you eat things.
+If you’re paying attention, you’ll notice that sadness often causes emotional eating.
 These are things that during other times of the day, or stages of life, would never pass through your head.

 Physical hunger is gradual, but it can wait.
 It’s open to various menu options.
 This feeling doesn’t cause negative feelings and the only important thing is satisfying it.

 On the other hand, emotional hunger is sudden and urgent.
 It wants specific foods.
 This feeling makes you feel guilt or shame.
-Plus, it never gets full.
+Plus, it never gets satisfied.